You can manage access to Google services that aren't shown in the Admin console, and therefore, don't have an individual

 For services that don't have their own ON/OFF control:

 - You can only turn these services On or Off all at once.
 You can't set them individually.

 - You can manage access to these services for all users or just specific organizational units.

 - If you're not sure whether to turn off these services for your organization, you might try turning them off for only one or a few organizational units first.
 Then wait a few days to see if users can't access services they need.

 - If a service later gets an ON/OFF control in the Admin console, it retains its current state of On or Off.

 Turn services on or off

 In the Admin console, go to Menu AppsAdditional Google services.

-- (Optional) To turn services on or off for all users in your organization:
+- Choose how you want to restrict services and follow the steps: Turn services on or off for all users in your organization

 - In the left panel, make sure Settings for all organizational units is selected.